noodldocs/noodldocs.github.io/nodes/visual/group.md

 # Group

 This node represents a group that can have other visual nodes as children. **Group** nodes are typically used to layout children by stacking (the default), but can also be used to simply provide margins and padding to a group of visual nodes.
-To learn more about **Group** nodes check out the layouting [guide](/guides/layouts.md).
+To learn more about **Group** nodes check out the [Layouting guide](/guides/layouts.md).

 ## INPUTS

-## Margin and padding
+### Margin and padding

 Using the margin and padding gadget you can specify the top, bottom, left and right margins and padding for this node.
 You can specify them in either pixels or percentage of the corrensponding parent's dimension.
 Margins are the distance between this node and its siblings.
 Padding is the distance from the borders of this node to its children.